amomama/amo-actions/slack-deploy-notification/readme.md

 ### `get-parameter` (optional)
 An optional parameter that can be appended to the `app-url` for additional customization.

+### `service-name` (optional)
+An optional parameter that specify the service name if your application consists of microservices.

 ## Example Usage

 ```yaml